personium/legacy-api-references/api/en/342_List_ComplextTypeProperty_links.md

-# ComplexTypeProperty $links List Acquisition
+# Retrieve links list from ComplexTypeProperty to other objects

 in preparation